 Stephen Malkmus‘s lyrics are sort full of non-sequiturs and almost surrealist imagery.
 The lyrics, delivered with cracked, non-virtuoso singing, are a big part of what makes up the band’s sound.
 There is a charm about them.
 These seem like slackers worth rooting for.
 On songs like “Here,” Malkmus sings, “I was dressed for success / but success it never comes.”
 This is sort of what sociologists call “strain theory,” when there is a gap between social expectations and really existing conditions and actualities.
 Different songs here might represent different types of reactions to social strain: retreatism, rebellion, innovation.
 The second track, “Trigger Cut / Wounded-Kite at :17,” perfectly fits one of Sloterdijk’s phrases: “coquettish melancholy”.

 The music is full of noisy guitar distortion.
-The drums are a lot looser than on later Pavement albums, and this is album is altogether more legitimately lo-fi than later albums.
-Alex Chliton‘s Like Flies on Sherbert is an important precedent for Pavement’s aesthetic.
+The drums are a lot looser than on later Pavement albums, and this is album is altogether more legitimately lo-fi than later recordings.
+Alex Chliton‘s Like Flies on Sherbert is an important precedent for Pavement’s aesthetic in this regard.

 Some of the songs seem like parodies of grunge era rock music.
 This is where the “enlightened false consciousness” angle gets a bit specific.
 Pavement seems to be parodying the “false consciousness” of others.
 But doing so doesn’t escape this false consciousness, and that was precisely Peter Sloterdijk’s critique of cynicism — it still retains a connection to that which it purports to reject, and what it does retain, subtly and unspoken, is the same lust for power and prestige, just through different techniques and strategies.
 Put another way, a parody of false consciousness merely steps away from the most extreme false consciousness while remaining within it, which is quite different than turning from the wrong path to the right path.
 If we look back to the song “Here,” it certainly contains a critique of the so-called “myth of meritocracy” of the neoliberal era, but it also displays a casual acceptance of it as well.
 There is a reference to joining in prayer (religion being the original “opium of the masses”), and to waiting, as if someone else will swoop in and change things.